 Stock Options Stock Awards

-Equity Incentive
+Equity Incentive Plan

-E Plan

 Equity Awards:

-Incentive Markey

-Plan or Payout
+Incentive Plan Markey or

-Equity Awards: Value of
+Awards: Payout

-Incentive Number of Unearned

-Plan Number of Market Usernamed Shares,
+Number of Value of

+Equity Usernamed Unearneo

+Incentive Shares, Shares,

-Awards: Shares Value of Shares, Units or
+Plan Awards: Number of Market Units or Units or

-Number of or Units Share or Units or Other
+Number of Shares or Value of Other Other

-Number of Number of Securities of Stock Units of Other Rights
+Number of Number of Securities Units of Share or Rights Rights

-Securities Securities Underlying That Stock Rights That
+Securities Securities Underlying Stock Units of That That

-Underlying Underlying Unexercised Option Have That That Have Have Not
+Underlying Underlying Unexercised Option That Stock That Have

-Unexercised Unexercised Unearned Exercise Option Not Have Not Not Been Been
+Unexercised Unexercised Unearned Exercise Option Have Not Have Not Been Not Been

 Options (#) Options (#) Options Prices Expiration Vested Vested Issued Issued

 Name Exercisable Unexcersisable (#) (\$) Date (#) (\$) (#) (\$)

-Jonathan Klamkin 37,500(1) 62,500(1) 2.10 11/30/2032 108,261 \$ 388,657(2) - -
+Jonathan Klamkin 37,500 (1) 62,500 (1) 2.10 11/30/2032 108,261 \$388,657(2)

-- (1) On November 30, 2022, we granted to Mr. Klamkin a stock option to purchase 100,000 shares of our common stock.
-The shares will vest in equal quarterly installments over the following four years, subject to continued service as of each such vesting date - (2) These shares were purchased pursuant to Founder's Restricted Stock Purchase Agreement between Mr. Klamkin and the Company on October 27, 2020.
+(1) On November 30, 2022, we granted to Mr. Klamkin a stock option to purchase 100,000 shares of our common stock.
+The shares will vest in equal quarterly installments over the following four years, subject to continued service as of each such vesting date

+(2) These shares were purchased pursuant to Founder's Restricted Stock Purchase Agreement between Mr. Klamkin and the Company on October 27, 2020.
 Mr. Klamkin purchased a total of 1,623,920 shares (represented 1,250,000 shares of Biond prior to the Merger) pursuant to the agreement.
 Pursuant to the agreement, 20% of the shares vested on the date the agreement was signed and starting on November 30, 2020 and for every month thereafter until employment termination, 1/48th of the remaining shares shall vest on the last day of each succeeding calendar month.
 The agreement also provides that if there is a change of control, like the Merger, and if Mr. Klamkin is terminated, other than for cause, during the period starting 90 days before the Merger and for a year thereafter, all unvested shares shall vest at the date of termination.
 Accordingly, as of June 30, 2024, 1,515,659 shares have vested.
 The market value of the unvested shares was based on \$3.59 per share, which was the closing price of our common stock on June 30, 2024.